eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 One of: empty, fancy

 This element specifies the entity autonaming mode.
 By default set to 'empty' which means no name will be set (but you can still use dds\_qset\_entity\_name).
-When set to 'fancy' participants, publishers, subscribers, writers and readers will get randomly generated names.
+When set to 'fancy' participants, publishers, subscribers, writers, and readers will get randomly generated names.
 An autonamed entity will share a 3-letter prefix with their parent entity.

 The default value is: "empty".